Terms and Conditions

 3. Trip Inclusions and Exclusions

-A detailed list of trip inclusions and exclusions is provided in the Journey Outline for each curated experience.
-Guests are responsible for reviewing the Journey Outline carefully before booking.
-Generally, trip costs include accommodations, ground transportation per the itinerary, specified group meals, and coordinator services.
+A detailed list of trip inclusions and exclusions is provided in the trip itinerary (the "Itinerary") for each curated experience.
+Guests are responsible for reviewing the Itinerary carefully before booking.
+Generally, trip costs include accommodations, ground transportation per the itinerary, specified group meals, guide services, and coordinator support.
 Common exclusions include international airfare, travel insurance, visas, alcohol, and meals or activities not listed as included.

-The Journey Outline published at the time of booking is the authoritative document for all inclusions and exclusions.
-In the event of any conflict between verbal communications, marketing materials, or other sources, the Journey Outline prevails.
-We reserve the right to make reasonable substitutions if specific inclusions become unavailable due to circumstances beyond our control.
+The Itinerary published at the time of booking is the authoritative document for all inclusions and exclusions.
+In the event of any conflict between verbal communications, marketing materials, or other sources, the Itinerary prevails.
+Our DMC reserves the right to make reasonable substitutions if specific inclusions become unavailable due to circumstances beyond their control.
 Substitutions will maintain similar quality, type, and value to preserve the essential character of the experience.
 Guests will be notified of material substitutions as soon as reasonably practicable.

 4. Guest Arrival & Start of Trip